EB-1A Requirements for CEO Approval | VisaNation

 Background

-Johnathan, a trailblazer in the nuclear energy technology sector, assumed the dual role of CEO and founder of his company.
+Jonathan, a trailblazer in the nuclear energy technology sector, played the dual role of CEO and founder of his company.
 With a laser focus on the advanced nuclear energy landscape, his startup emerged as a leading player in this innovative industry.

 The EB-1A is for qualified individuals under the first preference employment immigration category for Aliens of Extraordinary Ability.
-Johnathan’s sustained and remarkable contributions in his field showcased his exceptional aptitude for success.
+Jonathan’s sustained and remarkable contributions in his field showcased his exceptional aptitude for success.

 Step 1: Proving He Met the Criteria for an EB-1A Visa